 For bus maps and routes, visit their official website: www.dsat.gov.mo/bus

 Well, we know you’ll need to spend one way or another.
 The official currency of Macau is Macau Patacas (MOP) but you can make transactions with Hong Kong Dollars (HKD).
 Just note that once you pay in HKD the change will be returned to you in MOP regardless of the conversion difference.
 Some businesses and hotels might also accept RMB and USD.

 Don’t worry because even though Cantonese and Portuguese are the dominant languages, English is widely spoken and understood especially in the hotel resorts and most of the tourist spots.

 When to Visit

-If you’re planning your travel around the climate of the city, we strongly suggest Mid-October to December.
-It might be winter yet a wonderful time to walk and discover the best-kept secrets of Macau.
+If you’re planning your travel around the climate of the city, we strongly suggest mid-October to December.
+It might be winter but it’s a wonderful time to walk and discover the best-kept secrets of Macau.
 The months of March and April are also peak season for visitors but no matter what month of the year you intend to visit, Macau is teeming with exciting events and happenings.
 You can keep up to date by checking our Events Calendar.
-Check the local weather forecast for the current climate: www.smg.gov.mo
+Check the local weather forecast for the current climate at www.smg.gov.mo

 Begin Your Adventure

 Start with the main attractions on your itinerary.
 Head to the most iconic landmark in Macau and the most photographed places in the city, the St. Paul Ruins and Senado Square.
 Walk through the side alleys where you’ll find charming neo-classical architecture with a Mediterranean ambiance.
 Take a break and taste delicious street food.
 The warm pastel shades of the buildings are the perfect backdrops for your photographs.
 Plan an #OOTD post by peeking at our Macau Street Style.